Improving Lateral Speed And Agility

 3. Can you land with stability?
 Is the proprioceptive system prepared to create a stable landing?

-Athletes Need to Understand the Most Basic Concept of Agility
+Athletes Need To Understand The Most Basic Concept Of Agility

 In order to move to the left, the athlete must push off with the right foot.